ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     -

-The below section further describes types of noise including any code available and information for implimentation. **Software engineering team - please alert the research team if any of the below looks to be particularly challenging for further discussion.**
+The below section further describes types of noise including any code available and information for implementation. **Software engineering team - please alert the research team if any of the below looks to be particularly challenging for further discussion.**

 **OCR**